KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson04_methods.md

 ## Return Values

 In some cases, one may need a value from inside the method to be accessible to where the method was called, typically the result of some sort of operation or algorithm.
-We do this using a return statement, which terminates the function and sets the value to a following value.
+We do this using a **return statement**, which terminates the function and sets the value to a following value.
 The syntax for this statement is `return {value};`.
-Note that in void, you can also just do `return;` if you need to conditionally, preliminarily terminate the method.
+Note that in void, you can also just do `return;` if you need to preliminarily terminate the method (almost always on a particular condition).
 It's also important that the return-type as mentioned above of the method is the type that you are returning.
 If a method is not `void`, there must be a return statement that will run in every case, and if it is void, there must be no value that follows any of the return statements.

 ```cs
 public static void Main(string[] args) {